Have you ever met a married couple so in tune with one another that one spouse can finish the other’s sentences?

 That being the case, ask yourself: What can you do to bring those different viewpoints into greater alignment?
 How can you take action to drive better communication across the organization so that the impact and benefits of suggested IT proposals or revisions are clear to everyone?

 IT executives should know the enterprise vision.
 Do you know your company’s five-year plan?
 If not, it’s time to ask about it, so that you can understand where the business is going and how business executives talk about achieving those goals.
 Optimally, IT will even be involved in the discussions that generate those strategies.

 Getting your foot in the door here gives you the heads-up you need to plan the right technology to support those aims.
 And it gives you a chance to understand the language you should adopt in discussing the technology efforts you believe will be critical to the enterprise’s success with your business colleagues.
 (Bonus points if you translate that strategy all the way down to your line staff, so that the entire IT team feels part of the bigger picture.)

 IT leaders should build business use cases for their initiatives.
 Talking with business colleagues and superiors about your IT-driven business ideas in language they can understand is good.
 Crafting business plans about them that address each audience’s particular issues in plain and clear written detail is even better.

-Either way, concisely lay the facts out: Once your CEO understands them, he or she may encourage you to explore the cloud beyond what you’ve already done, or give you additional aid to manage the issues that have kept you from the cloud to date.
+Either way, concisely lay the facts out: once your CEO understands them, he or she may encourage you to explore the cloud beyond what you’ve already accomplished or give you additional aid to manage the issues that have kept you from the cloud to date.